Insights

 Tax abatements encourage the development of sought-after neighborhoods, leading to increased property values in those areas.
 Consequently, property owners often experience a higher return on investment.

 The economic benefits of buying abated property extend beyond the individual owner.
 Revitalizing neighborhoods attracts new residents and businesses, creating jobs and a more robust local economy.
-Once the tax abatement period expires, the enhanced property and surrounding area contribute to a broader tax base, supporting public services and community projects.
+Once the incentive period expires, the enhanced property and surrounding area contribute to a broader tax base, supporting public services and community projects.

 Drawbacks of buying abated property